Golang Maps Tutorial

 Run in playground

-The above program declares employeeSalary and adds two elements to it during the declaration itself.
-Later one more element with key mike is added.
+The above program declares currencyCode map and adds 3 items to it during the declaration itself.
+Later one more element with key INR is added.
 The program prints

 The zero value of a map is nil.
 If you try to add elements to a nil map, a run-time panic will occur.
 Hence the map has to be initialized before adding elements.